-Jack and the Beanstalk was one of 43 comedy films that Abbott and Costello’s made between 1940 and 1956.
+Jack and the Beanstalk was one of Abbott and Costello’s comedic outings – one of 43 films they made between 1940 and 1956.
 (See below for their other genre entries).
-It was their first venture into colour and the only one in which they sing.
-It is also one of the most boring of their films.
+It was the first of only two ventures the duo made in colour – apparently Universal would not extend the cost of making the film in colour and so Abbott and Costello formed their own company and financed the film themselves.
+It was the only film in which they sing.

 Abbott and Costello’s other films of genre note are:– Hold That Ghost (1941), The Time of Their Lives (1946), Abbott and Costello Meet Frankenstein (1948), Abbott and Costello Meet the Invisible Man (1951), Comin’ Round the Mountain (1951), Abbott and Costello Go to Mars (1953), Abbott and Costello Meet Dr Jekyll and Mr Hyde (1953) and Abbott and Costello Meet the Mummy (1955).
-Lou Costello mde one solo effort with The 30-Foot Bride of Candy Rock (1959).
+Lou Costello made one solo effort with The 30-Foot Bride of Candy Rock (1959).

 Full film available online here:-